Squatting in the Third World

 Focus on dropping deeper into the squat each day.
 Here are some other general rules for the squat:

-Stick your butt out (like you are working the street) as you begin the decent – some individuals may need to hold onto something to prevent falling over.
+Stick your butt out (like you are working the street) as you begin the descent – some individuals may need to hold onto something to prevent falling over.

 Bend your knees as much as you can while you sink your butt all the way down until it rests on your calves…or close to them.

 Let pain be your guide.
-If you are experiencing more than discomfort don’t go any deeper and check your form or discontinue.
+If you are experiencing shooting pain or more than expected discomfort don't go any deeper, check your form or discontinue.

 A little less than half of the 7 billion people on this planet go to the bathroom without actually going to the bathroom.
 According to the U.N., 1.1 billion people defecate in the open and another 2.5 billion people use a hole in the ground sans the western porcelain god (aka the toilet).
 Savages you say?
 Without TP, maybe so.
 However, anatomically speaking the 3rd world squat position makes for much easier evacuations.
 This position actually changes the spatial relationships of your intestinal organs and musculature, optimizing the forces involved in defecation.
 Sitting on the ‘throne’ requires you to apply additional force (straining), which has some unwanted biological effects, including constipation, hemorrhoids incontinence etc. The squat actually straightens out your rectum (rectal-anal angle) and makes for a quicker less strenuous time in the bathroom.